dlin-me/saasu/README.md

 $api->saveEntity($bankAccount);
 ```

 The *save()* method takes an entity object (See bellow for more details) and persists  object properties.
-The *save()* method works out if a 'create' operation or 'update' operation by inspecting the *uid* property of the entity object.
+The *save()* method works out a 'create' operation or 'update' operation by inspecting the *uid* property of the entity object.
 If the entity object have a *null* *uid* property, a new entity will be created.
 If the entity object have a numeric *uid* property, which indicates an existing entity object, the existing entity object will be updated.

 #### Update an entity
 ```
 //change some value of an existing entity with a uid echo $bankAccount->uid; //prints 23456,
 $bankAccount->name = "Updated Name";

 //Save the change
 $api->saveEntity($bankAccount);
 ```

 #### Updating and Inserting entities in bulk
 The **Saasu PHP Client** allows updating and inserting multiple entities in one request.
 This is supported by the *saveEntities* method, which takes an array of entity objects to update or insert.
 You can mix existing entities and new entities into one array and perform the update and create actions at the same time in one single request.
+Entities do not need to be of the same type in the array.

 ```
 //an account to create